 Lucky Seven

-A game of competitive solitaire for any number of players played with 7 cards, numbered 1 through 7 – placed in 7 Positions – per player.
+A card game of competitive solitaire, for any number of players, played with 7 cards (numbered 1 through 7, placed in 7 POSITIONS) per player.

-To start a round, players shuffle and lay their 7 cards in a row … number side down.
+To start a round of Lucky Seven, players shuffle their 7 cards and lay them on the table in a row... number side down.

 POSITION

-The number on the card turned, denotes the POSITION, always reading left to right from Position 1, of the next card to turn over.
+The number on the card turned determines the POSITION of the next card

-e.g. if the card turned displays 2 … the player then turns over their card (reading left to right from Position 1) in POSITION 2 … and leaves it in place number side up.
+the player turns over their card in POSITION 2 (reading left to right from POSITION 1), leaving it in place, number side up.

-e.g. if the card in POSITION 2 displays 5 … the player turns over their card (reading left to right from Position 1) in POSITION 5 ... and so on.
+the player turns over their card in POSITION 5 (reading left to right from POSITION 1), leaving it in place number side up... and so on.

-Lucky Seven may be played for the best of each round ... or, an agreed number of rounds ... or, the first to reach a target score - e.g. 100.
+Lucky Seven may be played for the best of each round, an agreed number of rounds or, the first to reach a target score — e.g. 100.

-Lucky Seven won the 2008 Major Fun Family Award and may be played by up to 4 using the ace through 7 from a regular card deck.
+Lucky Seven won the 2008 Major Fun Family Award and may be played by up to 4 using the ace (as 1) through 7 from a regular card deck.